 Dave Baldwin was appointed EMS Chief April 1, 2004.
 He's been with ACFR since 1998.
 His interest in Emergency Services began at the young age of five, following a serious family auto accident.
 He's a graduate of St. Anthony’s Paramedic School and holds a B.S. in Health Sciences/Emergency Management from George Washington University and a Masters of Science in Leadership with an Emphasis in Disaster Preparedness and Executive Fire Leadership from Grand Canyon University.
 He has also been designated as a Chief Medical Officer (CMO) by the Commission on Professional Credentialing.
 He has completed the Executive Fire Officer (EFO) program at the National Fire Academy, and completed the Senior Executives in State and Local Government program at Harvard.

-Division Chief of Training
+Division Chief of Emergency Management

 Battalion Chief A-Shift